Smart Coupons

 Model 1 — Pan‑European multi‑retail activation

-One campaign deployed simultaneously across multiple retail chains and multiple countries.
-The validation backbone remains harmonised while redemption remains retailer‑specific.
+One campaign deployed simultaneously across multiple retail chains and countries.
+Validation remains harmonised; redemption remains retailer‑specific.

 Example: A brand activates across 8 retailers in 4 European markets under one coordinated validation structure.